 Oof.

 Look in Acts.
-There are three examples of tongues of people talking in tongues, and not once did it directly lead to people becoming Christians.
+There are three examples of people talking in tongues, and not once did it directly lead to people becoming Christians.
 That isn’t the purpose of tongues.

 Tongues are not for evangelism.
 They are for edification.